 What is co-ownership of property?

-Co-ownership of a property means co-owning a home with a third party.
-So, instead of you paying a huge deposit on your own for an entire property’s mortgage, you pay a smaller deposit for a share of the home and buy out the third party when you are able to, after the first five years.
-This means that you are not the sole owner until you have paid everything off.
+Co-ownership of a property means owning a home with a third party.
+So, instead of you paying a 20% deposit, you pay a smaller deposit for a share of the home and buy out the third party when you are able to, after the first five years.

 How do I buy my own house?